FanBroWell/CAST/README.md

+# CAST

-# CAST: A Cross-Asset State-Space Trading System
+### A Cross-Asset State-Space Trading System for Drawdown Control in Stock Markets

-Code and data for reproducing the main results of CAST.
+Official implementation of CAST, a cross-asset state-space trading system for drawdown-aware stock trading.

+Accepted at **IEEE International Conference on Data Mining (ICDM 2026)**.

 ---